Ariful-Haque/cka/cluster-architecture.md

     4. Service-account controller
     5. Replicaset controller

     and many more.
-How do you see and where are they located?
+How do you see them and where are they located?
 They are all packaged into a single process called **'Kube-controller-manager'**
 3. Etcd
 4. Kube-scheduler